Home » Marriage Help » How To Stop a Divorce from a Wife

 Individuals have multiple opportunities to reconsider their actions during the many phases of the divorce process, thus representing a distinct window of opportunity for persuasive discussions.

-1. If You have hurt her, concede that
+1. If You have Hurt her, Concede that

 Your wife is distant, closed off, and harboring a broken heart.
 At some point along the way, whether you were aware of it at spending time or not, you deeply hurt her.

-Perchance, you put her at the bottom of a long priority list, as she became a distant last to your career, finances, or needs.
+Perchance, you put her at the bottom of a long priority list, as she became a distant last to your career, finances, happiness, or needs.
 Or, quite possibly, it happened because you took her for granted.

 Hurt is often masked as anger, resentment, or revenge but can also masquerade as indifference or apathy.
 Over time, hurt can morph into depression, anxiety, or grief.